-Ugly Side Of Fame: Alexis Skyy Discusses Dealing With Disgusting Comments Towards Her Daughter With Special Needs
+Ugly Side Of Fame: Alexis Skyy Addresses Haters With Disgusting Things To Say About Her Daughter With Special Needs

 Alexis Skyy Opens Up About Dealing With Negative Comments About Alaiya

-Ugly Side Of Fame: Alexis Skyy Discusses Dealing With Disgusting Comments Towards Her Daughter With Special Needs
+Ugly Side Of Fame: Alexis Skyy Addresses Haters With Disgusting Things To Say About Her Daughter With Special Needs

-“Love and Hip Hop Atlanta” star Alexis Skyy has been open about the trials and triumphs she’s faced rehabilitating her premature born daughter, Alaiya.
-Unfortunately, this doesn’t stop people from being cruel toward her child on social media.
+“Love and Hip Hop Atlanta” star Alexis Skyy has been openly loving and encouraging to her premature born daughter, Alaiya in public but unfortunately, this doesn’t stop people from being cruel toward her child on social media.
+Alexis is now speaking up about it.

 The 25-year-old mom shared with fans that Alaiya has been diagnosed with the condition of hydrocephalus after being born three months early and the 2-year-old has extensive therapy to help her with her speech and in several other areas.
 For the first time, Alexis is opening up about how she deals with the “disgusting”, “evil” folks audacious enough to attack a child with special needs for reactions.